xlladdins/xll/docs/Excel4Macros/DELETE.TOOLBAR.md

 **Remarks**

--   You cannot delete built-in toolbars.
+  - > You cannot delete built-in toolbars.

--   If DELETE.TOOLBAR successfully deletes the toolbar, it returns TRUE.
+  - > If DELETE.TOOLBAR successfully deletes the toolbar, it returns
-    > If you try to delete a built-in toolbar, DELETE.TOOLBAR returns
+    > TRUE.
+If you try to delete a built-in toolbar, DELETE.TOOLBAR
-    > the \#VALUE! error value, interrupts the macro, and takes no other
+    > returns the \#VALUE\! error value, interrupts the macro, and takes
-    > action.
+    > no other action.

 >